-POL 210 Comparative Government 3 0 0 3 Prerequisites: Proficiency in Reading - A grade of "C" or better in ENG 095 or RED 090 OR minimum Accuplacer score of 80 on Reading Corequisites: None
+POL 210 Comparative Government 3 0

+Prerequisites: Proficiency in Reading - A grade of "C" or better in ENG 095 or RED 090 OR minimum

 This course provides a cross-national perspective on the government and politics of contemporary nations such as Great Britain, France, Germany, and Russia.
 Topics include each country's historical uniqueness, key institutions, attitudes and ideologies, patterns of interaction, and current political problems.
 Upon completion, students should be able to identify and compare various nations' governmental structures, processes, ideologies, and capacity to resolve major problems.
 This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in social/behavioral sciences.
 This course may meet the SACS social/behavioral science requirement for AA, AS, AFA, AGE, AAS, DIP, or CER programs.